-There was good governance and oversight in this centre that ensured that residents received a good quality service that was in line with their assessed needs.
-The centre was last inspected in October 2021.
-Following this inspection, the registered provider had ensured all areas of non compliance identified had been addressed.
+St. Vincents's residential services Group M presented as a centre with a good level of compliance with the regulations.
+There was clear evidence of effective governance and oversight of the centre by members of the governance team which ensured all residents received a good quality service that was in line with their assessed needs.
+Following the previous inspection, the registered provider had ensured all areas of non compliance identified had been addressed.
 The provider had submitted the relevant paperwork required for the renewal of the registration of this centre prior to the inspection.
 This included the centre's statement of purpose.
 This documentation was reviewed by the inspector prior to the inspection and found to be in line with the requirements set out in the regulations.

-The inspection was facilitated by the person in charge and deputy team leaders.
+The inspection was facilitated by the person in charge, residents of the centre and the staff team.
 All members of the governance team met with on the day of inspection were very knowledgeable of the needs of the residents and the requirements of the service to meet those needs.
-The person in charge had very good oversight of the service.
-They had the required qualifications and relevant experience as outlined in the regulations.
-The person in charge reported directly to the director of operations.
-This included regular communications and escalation of any concern which required to be addressed.
+The person in charge had very good oversight of the service with effective measures in place to find areas of concern and addresses these in a timely manner.
+They had the required qualifications and relevant experience as outlined in the regulations to fulfil their role effectively.
+The person in charge reported directly to the person participating in management.
+This included regular documented communications and formal supervisory meetings.